Chrome4/Mock-Shoe-Website/README.md

 Welcome to Steppin' Style!
 This project showcases a modern, responsive website designed for an online shoe store, desktop and mobile.
 It highlights my front-end development skills, including design, user interface, and user experience optimization.

+## Technologies Used

+HTML5, CSS3 and JavaScript.
+Also, I used multiple free programs online for my "products" manipulation.

 ## Getting Started

 To get started, please follow this [Link](https://chrome4.github.io/Mock-Shoe-Website/) to the site.